-The age distribution in San Marcos is heavily weighted towards young adults aged between 18-29 years, which likely reflects the presence of Texas State.
-Downtown San Marcos is younger than the city as a whole but has fewer young children and teenagers.
+The age distribution in San Marcos is heavily weighted towards young adults aged between 18-29 years, which likely reflects the presence of Texas State University.
+The population of Downtown San Marcos is younger than the city as a whole but has fewer young children and teenagers.
+(2020 American Community Survey)